cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/user-selectable-egress-ips.md

     ```

 3. In the WARP client, select the gear icon > **Virtual Networks**.
 Choose the virtual network you created.
-4. Check the egress IP address again by running the command from step 1.
+4. Check the egress IP address again by running the command from Step 1.
 Traffic should be routed via the egress IP specified in the egress policy.

+You can repeat this tutorial to create separate virtual networks for each dedicated egress IP assigned to your account.

 {{</tutorial-step>}}